Southern Rhodesia in World War I: End of the war, aftermath and statistics

 News of the armistice on 11 November 1918 reached Southern Rhodesia the same day, and was announced to the town of Salisbury by the repeated blowing of the klaxon at the Castle Brewery.
 Hysterical street parties started almost immediately, and in the evening the people let off fireworks and lit a huge bonfire on Salisbury kopje.
 Bulawayo celebrated with a street party that continued uninterrupted for over 48 hours.
 Smaller towns marked the armistice with their own celebratory functions and events.

 Once the frivolities had ended, minds turned to post-war policy, and particularly how soldiers returning from Europe would be reintegrated into society.
 The company had already, in 1916, set aside 250000 acres of farmland to be given free of charge to white war veterans.
 In early 1919 it set up a government department to help returning men find work.
 Many former soldiers failed to find jobs, and some remained unemployed for years after they returned home.
 Some of the more seriously wounded from the European theatre never came back at all, instead remaining in England because of the better medical facilities and public benefits.
-Demobilised Western Front veterans began to arrive back in Rhodesia in January 1919, and continued to do so for nearly a year afterwards.
+Demobilized Western Front veterans began to arrive back in Rhodesia in January 1919, and continued to do so for nearly a year afterwards.
 On 30 May 1919, the Southern Rhodesian Legislative Council passed a resolution thanking the territory's veterans.

 The Southern Rhodesian tribal chiefs collectively sent their own statement to King George V.